dib-lab/2020-paper-sourmash-gather/manuscript.md

 genomic content from a metagenome.
 We implement a best-polynomial-time greedy approximation to the min-set-cov problem using _Scaled MinHash_ in `sourmash`.
-This technique provides an iteractive decomposition of metagenomes into genome matches.
+This technique provides an iterative decomposition of metagenomes into genome matches.

 To evaluate the accuracy of our min-set-cov procedure, we implement a simple taxonomic classification approach in which we use the taxonomy